Easy Make-Ahead Breakfast Casserole

 - Cover casserole with plastic wrap or aluminum foil and refrigerate for 2 hours or overnight-- or up to 1 day.
 Allow it to come to room temperature before baking.

-- Make ahead tip/Freezing instructions: Obviously this is a make ahead recipe!
-However, you can brown the sausage and cook down the veggies up to 2 days in advance-- simply put the two in a tupperware in the refrigerator until ready to use in the recipe.
+Make ahead tip/Freezing instructions: Obviously this is a make ahead recipe!
+However, you can brown the sausage and cook down the veggies up to 2 days in advance.
+To do so, simply put the two in a tupperware in the refrigerator until ready to use in the recipe.
 Also, you can freeze this breakfast casserole.
 Prepare through step 5, then cover the casserole with plastic wrap, then a layer of aluminum foil.
 Freeze for up to 3 months.
 Allow to thaw overnight in the refrigerator.
 Bring to room temperature, then continue with step 7.

-- Instead of sausage, try browning ground turkey, ground beef, or ground chicken instead.
+Instead of sausage, try browning ground turkey, ground beef, or ground chicken instead.
 You can cook bacon and chop it up in this casserole or chop up cooked ham.
 Vegetarians: You can leave out the meat.
-Just an extra cup (or so) of veggies in its place.
+Just an extra cup or so of veggies in its place.

-- I usually use shredded pepper jack cheese-- other varieties I love for this breakfast casserole are mozzarella, smoked gouda, swiss, and cheddar.
+I usually use shredded pepper jack cheese.
+Other varieties I love for this breakfast casserole are mozzarella, smoked gouda, swiss, and cheddar.
 You can use any cheese you love.

 Did you make a recipe?